 The short answer is: it depends on the animal!
 There are a few factors to consider, including size, species/breed , age, and gender.
 For example, dogs, since they’re generally larger and more active than cats, have higher insurance costs.
 Some breeds are genetically predisposed to specific conditions, which may hike up insurance.
 Female pets are considered “lower risk” than males, so their insurance costs are generally less.
 Check with your local veterinarian or insurance agency to find out what your exact costs might be.

 You can also get a quote for an immediate estimate, although most pet insurance policies are different enough that you’ll want a quote or estimate from each one to compare.
 Plans usually range from $10 to $70 per month, depending on your coverage.
+This comparison of the best pet insurance companies and plans is a great place to start.

 Pet Insurance Companies